This is a blog about new motherhood. A major step in becoming a new mom is labor. Here is my birth story.

-We loved that decision.
+That was the best decision for me.
 Sleeping was hard thanks to the contractions.
 There’s no way I would have gotten any rest at the hospital.

-The following day we labored at home until about 1 PM.
+The following day I labored at home until about 1 PM.
 I was able to be in the positions I found comfortable and could be distracted by the tv.
 Eventually, we had to go back to the hospital.

 And if I wanted to take a shower, I had permission to unstrap myself from the monitor for a bit to do that.

-So I was not a happy camper when a few hours later when my contractions were a lot stronger, I was made to get back in the bed.
+I was not a happy camper when a few hours later when my contractions were a lot stronger, I was made to get back in the bed.

 Transition labor had been going on for a bit at that point, and the nurse didn’t want to call the OB in without checking my cervix first.

 Then, I suddenly felt the baby pushing against my cervix and told her the baby was coming.
 The OB was called to come in then.
-So I had to fight against pushing for about 20 minutes before the OB arrived.
+I had to fight against pushing for about 20 minutes before the OB arrived.